ParvathamSneha/grape-quality-prediction/README.md

 ## 📄 Published Research Paper

-This project is based on our published IEEE conference paper.
+This repository extends the work presented in our published IEEE conference paper by providing the complete implementation, project documentation, and desktop application.

 **Title:**
 *An Enhanced Grape Quality Prediction Using Near Optimal Convolution Neural Network and Image Processing Techniques*